 - 7,435,000 Zoomers visited a retail location or restaurant after seeing an ad.

 Give them the information, show them why it’s important – and they respond more than any other age group.
 On this measurement, Zoomers account for just under 55% of all Canadians who responded to an ad by actually making a visit.

 - 3,991,000 Zoomers drove 15,000 km. or more in the past year.

 The love affair with the automobile continues – at least, as far as the Zoomers are concerned.
 They outnumber all other age groups combined, for driving 15,000 km or more in the past year.
 Compared to Millennials, more than twice as many Zoomers put this much mileage on their cars.
 (Yet who do you see most often in the car commercials?)

 - 2,267,000 Zoomers contribute $5,000 or more to an RRSP in the average year.

 That represents six out of ten Canadians who contribute that much.
 Financial power yet again!

 They’re looking to cover items – like dental and long-term disability – that are not covered by public health care.
 And this sector is only going to grow as more products come on to the market, covering more situations and needs.
-Last year Zoomers accounted for 61.1% of all Canadians who purchased private health insurance.
+Last year Zoomers accounted for more than 60% of all Canadians who purchased private health insurance.

 Zoomers have the motivation – and the money – to seek out the very best.
-They accounted for 57.9% of all Canadians who stayed in a luxury hotel.
+They accounted for almost six out of every Canadians who stayed in a luxury hotel.